Heavy snowfall as Met Office weather warning upgraded after -13C freeze

 Heavy snow is set to fall across parts of the UK today as the Met Office upgraded their weather warning to amber following brutal lows of -13C.

-Up to 10 inches of snow is expected to settle in parts of Scotland, the weather service said.
+The amber warning, in place until noon today, means that some rural communities could be cut off as a thick blanket of snow makes for dangerous and difficult driving conditions.

-The amber warning, in place until noon today, means that some rural communities could be cut off as thick blankets of snow make travelling difficult.
-Delays and cancellation to rail and air travel are also likely.
+Police Scotland issued a travel warning for the whole of Scotland and advised people to travel with caution as up to 10 inches of snow is expected to settle in just a few hours.

-“Outbreaks of snow are expected to move eastwards across Scotland on Friday,” the Met Office said.
-“Snow will initially fall to low levels, with 5 to 10 cm accumulating in places this morning in two to three hours.”
+Traffic Scotland reported a number of delays and closures as they said wintry conditions are affecting the M73, M80, M90 and M8.
+Traffic is very heavy and motorists are facing delays of more than an hour on the eastbound M8, after a collision between junction five and seven.

 Overnight temperatures were the most severe of the cold snap so far with the mercury plunging to -13.5C in Loch Glascarnoch, Scotland.